equalitie/ipfs-cache/README.md

 ```

 **NOTE**: If the _client_ and the _injector_ programs are being executed on the
 same PC, they need to start their IPFS services on different ports.
-Otherwise
+Otherwise,
 the program that executes later will not work properly.
 To make sure this
 holds, modify the `Addresses => Swarm` JSON entries in either _client's_ or
 _injector's_ `<PATH TO IPFS REPOSITORY>/config` file.